jpardobl/django-thermostat/README.md

 django-thermostat
 =================

-Cronotherostat developed as a Django app.
+Cronothermostat developed as a Django app.
 It belongs to the Python Home Automation Project

 Django Home Automation is a set of Django apps which provides a REST API meant to